FOR VICTIMS OF SEXUAL ASSAULT

 Victim Advocates provide 24-hour support at Onondaga County hospitals or police stations.
 An Advocate will meet victims of sexual abuse, sexual assault or rape at the hospital or police station and help them get through the medical examination and, if the victim chooses to report the assault to the police, the reporting process.

-A Sexual Assault Nurse Examiner (SANE) meet patients who have been sexually assaulted at all Syracuse area hospitals.
+Vera House's Sexual Assault Nurse Examiners (SANEs) meet patients who have been sexually assaulted at all Syracuse area hospitals.
 SANEs can complete physical examinations, collect forensic evidence and test for pregnancy, HIV and other sexually transmitted infections (STIs).

 RAINN, the nation's largest anti-sexual violence organization, has much information available about steps you can take following sexual violence.